 - 4 Spring Onions thinly sliced

-- 1 tbsp Freshly chopped parsley and basil
+- 1 tablespoon Freshly chopped parsley and basil

 - Salt and Pepper